pollen-robotics/openai-realtime-console/README.md

 ### How It Works

 - **Installation**: First, follow the original installation instructions below.
+Clone this repository.
+If you're using Reachy2 Docker stack, we recommend installing this outside the container to avoid host<->container sound issues.
 Then:
 - **Running the application**:
   - After installation, launch the console with `npm run dev`
   - Go to the address that appears on the console with your web browser, e.g. `http://127.0.0.1:3000/`